RoamGuru Roam Guru

 Egyptology in the Alps

-Turin seems an unlikely place for the world's second-largest Egyptian collection, but Museo Egizio is one of the city's crown jewels.
+Turin seems an unlikely place for the world's second-largest Egyptian collection, but the Museo Egizio is one of the city's crown jewels.

 • Address: Via Accademia delle Scienze, 6